What is the size of the entering class?

 May I defer my enrollment?

-An applicant may postpone entry into the School of Law.
+An applicant may postpone entry into the College of Law.
 Applicants have two options for deferral.

 If you do not wish to make a commitment to attend St. Thomas Law, you may elect simply to decline your offer of admission and reapply for the next academic year.
 While we cannot guarantee your admission, we do give substantial weight to a commitment made in a previous year.
 Having declined an offer of admission will not be a disadvantage in the process.
 Candidates reapplying for admission will be asked to complete a new application, submit an updated personal statement, and, in the case of applicants who had not completed undergraduate school at the time of the initial application, submit a new LSAC CAS report that includes grades earned in the final year of study.